The official IELTS by IDP app is here! Download it today.

 Part 1 – (4–5 minutes) Introduction and interview:

-The IELTS examiner will introduce him/herself and will ask you to also introduce yourself, besides confirming your identity.
-The examiner will ask you generic questions on topics like family, studies, work, and your interests.
+• The examiner introduces themselves and confirms your identity.
+They ask general questions on familiar topics like family, studies, work, and interests.

 Part 2 – (3–4 minutes) Individual long turn: